99%

 Deploying Mule for HA and DR Strategies

-You can deploy the Mule Runtime in many different topologies to address your HA and DR strategies.
-One method is through the use of clustering, which is described later in this document.
-Mule High Availability Clustering provides basic failover capability for Mule.
+You can deploy the Mule runtime in many different topologies to address your HA and DR strategies.
+One method is through the use of high availability clustering, which provides basic failover capability for Mule.

-As you build your Mule application, it is important to think critically about how best to architect your application to achieve the desired availability, fault tolerance, and performance characteristics.
+As you build your Mule application, it’s important to think critically about how best to architect your application to achieve the desired availability, fault tolerance, and performance characteristics.

 Creating Effective SLAs